hiteshsahu/Material-UpVote/README.md

-# Material Sharing Card
+# Material UpVote Widget

-This was originaly a Dribbble post by [Christophe Kerebel](https://material.uplabs.com/iamchristruman).
+This was originaly a Dribbble post by [Jan Kuijken](https://material.uplabs.com/users/kuijkenjan/posts).
 You can check out his Uplabs post [here](https://material.uplabs.com/posts/materialup-upvote-animation).

 With more and more android phones running on lollipop (API level 21+), it becomes essential for android developers to develop applications which takes full advantage of _Material Design_.
 This is a demo application, which runs on API Level 21 and above devices.